thesatwik/PublicProjects/README.md

 # Read Me ( Satwik's PublicRepo)

-This Repo is some of My POC projects done in my personal LAB account.
-These projects were completed as a first step (to clear/reinforce basic concepts) before delivering real world implementations"
+This Repo contains some of My POC projects carried out in my personal LAB account.
+In some cases, these projects were completed as a first step (to clear/reinforce basic concepts) before delivering real world implementations"

 Thanks,